DerekElvis/portfolio/README.md

 In my free time, I enjoy working with fun data sets and creating queries and dashboards to see the data up close and to have a higher understanding of complex data.

-This is a analyst portfolio where I can showcase my skills and share my projects :)
+This is an analyst portfolio where I can showcase my skills and share my projects :)

 My CV: